Aulum-Haderup Municipality

 Aulum-Haderup Municipality's location in Denmark, 1970–2006.

 Aulum-Haderup was a Danish municipality (Danish, kommune) in the former Ringkjøbing County in Jutland which existed from 1970 until 2007.
 Today, the region is part of Herning Municipality within Region Midtjylland.

 History

 Aulum-Haderup municipality was established as a result of the 1970 Danish municipal reform.
 The main town and the site of its municipal council was the town of Aulum.
-By 2005, the municipality covered an area of 247 km², and had a total population of 6,730.
+By 2005, the municipality covered an area of 247 km^{2}, and had a total population of 6,730.
 Its final mayor was Christian Dam Larsen, a member of the Venstre (Liberal Party) political party.

 The municipality ceased to exist as the result of The Municipality Reform of 2007).
-On January 1 2007 it was merged with former Herning, Trehøje, and Aaskov municipalities to form the new Herning municipality.
-This created a municipality with an area of 1,336 km² and a total population of 82,935 (2005).
+On January 1, 2007 it was merged with former Herning, Trehøje, and Aaskov municipalities to form the new Herning municipality.
+This created a municipality with an area of 1,336 km^{2} and a total population of 82,935 (2005).